stackhpc/stackhpc-release-train/docs/architecture/index.md

 For package repositories, promotion does not affect how content is accessed, only who may access it.
 Promotion involves changing the content guard for the distribution to be released from `development` to `release`.
-This makes the content accessible to clients using their x.509 client certificates.
+This makes the content accessible to clients using their client credentials.

 The `stackhpc` container namespace contains regular container repositories, which cannot be pushed to via `docker push`.
 Instead, we use the Pulp API to sync specific tags from `stackhpc-dev` to `stackhpc`.